 WHAT I'M LOVING:

-I have an obsession with mustard tones this year, so this hat is top of my Christmas list!
+I have an obsession with mustard tones this year, so this hat is at the top of my Christmas list!

-This local business offers a small collection of hand-lettered goods like stickers, sweatshirts, mugs, ornaments, and pins; all with the mission to "love and spread love".
-The stickers and pins are exactly what I would want to find in my stocking!
+She Papery offers a small collection of hand-lettered goods like stickers, sweatshirts, mugs, ornaments, and pins; all with the mission to "love and spread love".
+The stickers and pins make great options for stocking stuffers.

 WHERE TO FIND THEM: